 Date Posted: September 11, 2019

 David Hetherington, knk’s Chief Marketing Office USA, moderated a discussion hosted by the Book Industry Study Group (BISG) on September 3rd, 2019, on the hot topic of Import tariffs on books entering the US from China.
-The event was a roaring success with 250 (two hundred fifty) companies/individuals registered.
+Chinese tariffs are a crucial subject in the publishing industry, as evident by the 250 (two hundred fifty) companies/individuals in attendance at the event.

 The two speakers (Mr. Carrick Wilkie – Publiship Logistics and Robert Baensch- Baensch International Group) did a masterful job distilling a complex subject into manageable chunks and adding political and economic perspective that went well beyond the distinctly unglamorous topic of tariffs on selected books manufactured in China.

 The audience represented a mixture of interests and included publishers in the textbook and professional spaces, and trade publishers of all kinds including adult trade, Young Adult, coffee table, kids, with a significant block of religious publishers.
 Currently, only children’s books and religious titles manufactured in China are exempt from the tariff but the children’s exemption lapses on 12/15 and the tariffs all jump to 25% on that date.
 As of this writing, religious titles are the only sector of the book publishing community with an exemption that appears open ended – but even that is open to question.